giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

 ---
 title: "Cluster Upgrades with Giant Swarm"
-description: "How Kubernetes and other components are upgraded in a Giant Swarm installation, and how to prepare your cluster and workloads to facilitate rebust upgrades."
+description: "How Kubernetes and other components are upgraded in a Giant Swarm installation, and how to prepare your cluster and workloads to facilitate robust upgrades."
 date: 2020-09-24
 weight: 30
 layout: "subsection"